qdrant/landing_page/qdrant-landing/content/articles/fastembed.md

 ## Under the Hood

-Quantized Models: We quantize the models for CPU (and Mac Metal) – giving you the best buck for your compute model.
+**Quantized Models**: We quantize the models for CPU (and Mac Metal) – giving you the best buck for your compute model.
 Our default model is so small, you can run this in AWS Lambda if you’d like!

-Shout out to Huggingface's Optimum – which made it easier to quantize models.
+Shout out to Huggingface's [Optimum](https://github.com/huggingface/optimum) – which made it easier to quantize models.

 **Reduced Installation Time**: